homink/kaldi-asr.ko/README.md

 ## Motivation

-kaldi project has been such an active project for ASR development but not much work has been available for Korean from scratch.
-3 open resources - 1) Korean read speech corpus (about 120 hours, 17GB) from National Institude of Korean Language (NIKL), 2) Korean G2P, 3) Sejong linguistic corpus from National Institude of Korean Language (NIKL) - are fully integrated for Korean ASR research in the kaldi framework
+[Kaldi Speech Recognition Toolkit](https://github.com/kaldi-asr/kaldi) has been such an active project for ASR development but not much work has been available for Korean from scratch.
+3 open resources - 1) Korean read speech corpus (about 120 hours, 17GB) from National Institude of Korean Language (NIKL), 2) Korean G2P, 3) Sejong linguistic corpus from National Institude of Korean Language (NIKL) - are fully integrated for Korean ASR in the Kaldi framework

 ## Features